awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-microsoft-ad.md

    1. For **NetBIOS name**, type a short name for the directory \(for example, workspaces\)\.

    1. For **Admin password** and **Confirm password**, type a password for the directory administrator account\.
-For more information about the password requirements, see [How to Create a Microsoft AD Directory](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/create_managed_ad.html) in the *AWS Directory Service Administration Guide*\.
+For more information about the password requirements, see [Create Your AWS Managed Microsoft AD Directory](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/create_managed_ad.html) in the *AWS Directory Service Administration Guide*\.

    1. \(Optional\) For **Description**, type a description for the directory\.